General Agentic Planning Through Simulative Reasoning with World Models: Related Work

-\paragraph{Web Browsing Agents} Web browsing and navigation were chosen to evaluate \modelname due to their realism and the complex decision-making they demand across diverse, dynamic interfaces.
-Recent years have seen the emergence of several prominent web-browsing agents, from proprietary ones such as OpenAI's Operator~\cite{openai_cua_2025}, Anthropic's Computer Use~\cite{anthropic2024claude35sonnet}, and Google-DeepMind's Project Mariner \cite{deepmind2024mariner}, and open-source ones including OpenHand's BrowsingAgent \cite{openhands}, WebVoyager \cite{he2024webvoyagerbuildingendtoendweb}, CogAgent \cite{hong2024cogagentvisuallanguagemodel} and WebAgent \cite{gur2024realworldwebagentplanninglong}.
-These agents are typically built on simple ReAct-based~\cite{yao2023react} autoregressive reasoning which have difficulty recovering from previous mistakes; their often specialized design also preclude these approaches from generalizing to other task domains like social interactions and the physical world.
-Numerous benchmarks have been introduced to evaluate these web agents, including WebArena~\cite{zhou2023webarena}, WebVoyager~\cite{he2024webvoyagerbuildingendtoendweb} MiniWoB++~\cite{liu2018reinforcement}, Mind2Web~\cite{deng2023mind2webgeneralistagentweb}, and WebShop~\cite{yao2023webshopscalablerealworldweb}.
-Despite wide adoption, these benchmarks are usually either built in simulated and simplified environments, based on outdated questions, or lacks convincing method of measuring task completion, which detract from the goal of evaluating practically useful web agents.
-To address these challenges, we build FlightQA, an new dataset for evaluating agent ability in real-time complex website navigation.
-More details are included in Section \hyperref[sec:flightqa]{4.1}.
+\paragraph{Benchmarks and Evaluation} Numerous benchmarks have been introduced to evaluate agentic systems, including WebArena~\cite{zhou2023webarena}, WebVoyager~\cite{he2024webvoyagerbuildingendtoendweb}, MiniWoB++~\cite{liu2018reinforcement}, Mind2Web~\cite{deng2023mind2webgeneralistagentweb}, and WebShop~\cite{yao2023webshopscalablerealworldweb}.
+Despite wide adoption, these benchmarks are usually either built in simulated and simplified environments, based on outdated questions, or lack convincing methods of measuring task completion, which detracts from the goal of evaluating practically useful agents.
+To address these challenges, we build FlightQA, a dataset for evaluating agent reasoning under systematically varying constraint complexity in live web environments.
+More details are included in Section~\ref{sec:flightqa}.